echeran/smile-of-murugan/webbook/chapter02.md

 discussion of these features).
-These common features are of course results of a converging evolution; or, one should probably say, and this seems to me to be rather important, of a synthesis not yet fully achieved, actually far from achieved.
+These common features are of course results of a converging evolution; or, one should probably say, and this seems to me to be rather important, of a synthesis not yet fully achieved—, actually far from achieved.
 The common Indianness, the “unity in diversity", should be regarded not as something static and finished, but as a dynamic process, as a truly dialectical process; not as a sum, but as a movement which alters in the historical evolution, a kind of striving after synthesis of oppositions and conflicts which are frequently rather antagonistic.

-One of the basic-if not the basic-components of this dynamic process full of tensions and antagonisms is the striving after a Dravidian-Aryan synthesis.
+One of the basic—if not the basic—components of this dynamic process full of tensions and antagonisms is the striving after a Dravidian-Aryan synthesis.
 Tamil literature reflects this struggle, from its very beginnings in the text of the *Tolkāppiyam* until today's